sean-adler/d-anconia/README.md

   - Drag events in Events list to graph; they transform into nodes
   - Click and drag to create edges between nodes
   - Click edges to set edge weights
+  - There will probably be a more simplistic "Multiple regression" option as well, which would automatically generate a model from regressing all chosen events on the chosen stock's price

 ### Events tab
   - Three panes:  Chosen events, Events list, and Outcomes
   - Can include multiple models to show multiple price outcomes
   - Click an outcome -> links to corresponding model in *Model Builder* tab
+  - "Outcomes" are percentage gains/losses computed by generating all "leaf node" parameters of a model by sampling uniformly at random from past data, and pushing these values through the model

 ### My Models tab
   - A simple list of all the user's models